Explore Research Innovation at the David Geffen School of Medicine

 It’s important to have a complete and informative profile set up before you begin posting and engaging.
 To look as professional as possible, fill in all the profile fields requested for each channel.

-The best descriptions are also simple and short.
+The best descriptions are simple and short.
 Just tell everyone what your organization is and what you do.
-If you have a mission or objective statement, use that for inspiration.
+If you have a mission or objective statement, then use that for inspiration.

 A profile picture is an absolute must if you want to appear professional on social media.
 An organizational logo is an excellent choice for a DGSOM-branded profile picture.